microsoft/FluidFramework/gitrest/README.md

-# Historian
+# GIT REST

-The historian service tracks the historical record for a document.

-It serves as a proxy to the underlying git repository that maintains the versioned snapshots.
+Provides a REST API to a GitHub repository.
 It's API is based off of GitHub's REST APIs.

 ## Building and running